MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 1. Launch the Teams app.

    > [!IMPORTANT]
    > If this is the first time you have launched Teams and you have not been invited to any other teams, Teams will automatically take you to the correct place.
-If you have been invited to other teams, you might need to switch to the appropriate tenant.
+If you have been invited to other teams, you might need to switch to the appropriate organization.
    >
    > To switch tenants, in the drop-down menu in the upper-right corner of the window, select the appropriate guest tenant.
 Teams might take a few seconds to reload.